Usio-Energy/python-exercise/README.md

 - To differentiate production and development I would use environment variables.

-- Finally, deployment scripts (one for dev, one for prod) on the servers: pulling the source, running the tests and running the apps.
+- Finally, deployment scripts (one for dev, one for prod) on the servers: pulling the latest source, running the tests and running the app.
 The workers and beat would be deamonized on the servers.

 - To trigger the tests and/or the deployment: a Jenkins server.